h4ck3rm1k3/db-docs/index.md

 sqlite>
 ```

-From within the sqlite3 prompt, create a demo table with the following code:
+From within the sqlite3 prompt, create a demo table:

 ```sql
 CREATE TABLE demo (